Skip to content

 # Subscribed to: orders.created (no match)

-# 3. Verify subscriber is running
+# 3. Verify FraiseQL is running and observers are configured in fraiseql.toml.

 # 4. Check max deliver limit